-A birth doula is “a trained professional who provides continuous physical, emotional and informational support to a mother before, during and shortly after childbirth to help her achieve the healthiest, most satisfying experience possible.” –Dona International
+A birth doula is “a trained professional who provides continuous physical, emotional and informational support to a mother before, during and shortly after childbirth to help her achieve the healthiest, most satisfying experience possible.” –DONA International

-A birth doula provides the birthing woman and her partner with physical and emotional support they need to manage labor until their baby is born.
-Doulas suggest evidence based physical positions that give comfort to the laboring woman, as well as help with labor progression.
-A doula uses a hands on approach with giving verbal encouragement, comforting touch, counter pressure, deep breathing techniques, visual imagery, and much more.
-A doula also helps create a positive environment that is conducive to relaxation and where birth hormones can work effectively.
-In addition to the laboring woman, a birth doula is also helpful in equipping the woman’s partner to take an active part in the birth experience.
+A birth doula provides the birthing woman and her partner with the physical and emotional support they need to manage labor until their baby is born.
+Doulas suggest evidence-based physical positions that promote comfort and support labor progression.
+A doula uses a hands-on approach through verbal encouragement, comforting touch, counter pressure, deep breathing techniques, visual imagery, and much more.
+A doula also helps create a positive environment that is conducive to relaxation and allows birth hormones to work effectively.
+During labor, a doula helps clients ask the questions they need to make empowered decisions and advocate for themselves, ensuring they feel informed, supported, and confident throughout the birth process.

 What Would A Birth Doula Do?